jurijsk/specific.li/dev/deploying-graphql-to-azure-functions.md

 az functionapp config appsettings set -n copycanecho -g Copycan --settings "hereitis=thevalue"

 `
+also read [this](https://cmatskas.com/azure-functions-node-js-and-environment-variables/) to learn how to publish setting together with the functions.

 _**locally:**_
 1. add or open [`local.settings.json`](https://docs.microsoft.com/en-us/azure/azure-functions/functions-run-local?tabs=windows%2Ccsharp%2Cbash#local-settings-file) in/to the root directory of the project.
 2. add key value pair to the Values collection